dashkite/joy/docs/reference/function/ternary.md

 # ternary

-_Function_

-Returns a ternary function that passes its arguments to the given function.
+_Function_ &bull; Returns a ternary function that passes its arguments to the given function.

 <pre><code>ternary function &rarr; function</code></pre>
 <br>